YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

     gcloud compute instances list
     ```

+## Configure Global External Load Balancer

+Now that the instances are up and running, configure a global load balancer that will forward user requests to the nearest instance.

-## Add Named Ports to Instance Groups
+### Add Named Ports to Instance Groups

 Set named ports for every instance group letting the load balancers know that the instances are capable of processing the HTTP requests on port `80`: